Numerous organizations have been involved with the Network since 2014, including:

 Let’s get them interested!
 Here is a list of actions you can take to make your voice heard:

 • Write/email a letter.
-We strongly encourage you to write/email a letter to your Member of the Legislative Assembly (MLA) of Alberta, as well as the Ministers of Education, Advanced Education, Children’s Services, Health, Mental Health & Addiction, Justice, Seniors, Community & Social Services, or any other ministries that you feel should be informed about the impacts of Learning Disabilities and ADHD.
+We strongly encourage you to write/email a letter to your Member of the Legislative Assembly (MLA) of Alberta, as well as the Ministers of Education, Advanced Education, Children’s Services, Health, Mental Health & Addictions, Justice, Seniors, Community & Social Services, or any other ministries that you feel should be informed about the impacts of Learning Disabilities and ADHD.

 Governments estimate that every letter they receive on a topic represents an additional 50 to 60 people also concerned about that topic who have not written a letter; so please know that your one letter is of great value.